emissary-ingress/emissary/BUILDING.md

 **Version numbers are determined by tags in Git, and will be computed by the build process.**

-This means that if you build repeatedly without committing and tagging, you'll get the same version number.
+This means that if you build repeatedly without committing, you'll get the same version number.
 This isn't a problem as you debug and hack, although you may need to set `imagePullPolicy: Always` to have things work smoothly.

 It also means that we humans don't say things like "I'm going to make this version 1.23.5" -- Ambassador uses [Semantic Versioning](http://www.semver.org/), and the build process computes the next version by looking at changes since the last tagged version.
 Start a Git commit comment with `[MINOR]` to tell the build that the change is worthy of a minor-version bump; start it with `[MAJOR]` for a major-version bump.
+If no marker is present, the patch version will be incremented.

 Normal Workflow
 ===============